jshrdt/ML2-final/README.md

 > $ python feature_extraction.py
 * Fits and saves a KMeans (k=32) colour compression model on compressed ROIs from CAT_00_solid
-* picks one random ROI array from the CAT_01_rois.npy file created in (2) and runs the feature extraction steps; plots (1.1) the original ROI array, (1.2) the colour compressed ROI array, (1.3) the associated full colour palette the colour compression model extracted from the gold set CAT_00_solid and used in compression, and (2) the colour profile of the examplery compressed ROI array (a relative frequency distribution of colour centroids, min freq > 0.01%).
+* picks one random ROI array from the CAT_01_rois.npy file created in (2) and runs the feature extraction steps; plots (1.1) the original ROI array, (1.2) the colour compressed ROI array, (1.3) the associated full colour palette the colour compression model extracted from the gold set CAT_00_solid and used in compression, and (2) the colour profile of the exemplary compressed ROI array (a relative frequency distribution of colour centroids, min freq > 0.01%).

 > § python cluster_cats.py -lim 100 -clst 4